 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î PSHE curriculum is delivered to all children.
 Science and PE curriculum include healthy eating, looking after our teeth and how exercise effects the body.
 Themed assemblies are used to promote awareness of important issues.
 Any emotional issues, disagreements or bullying are dealt with by staff immediately and reported to class teachers.
 Additional lessons are included if specific issues have arisen.
 Healthy eating information boards in the dinner hall.
 Teachers, TAs and the SENDco help the children to understand both their own feelings and those of others.
 Trauma Informed Schools whole school approach.
 Motional whole class screenings provide specific class activities to support areas of need.
-All adults provide pastoral care to any of our children who ask for help including: Teaching Assistants Teachers SENDco Vulnerable children are partnered with 'mentors'.
+All adults provide pastoral care to any of our children who ask for help including: Teaching Assistants Teachers SENCo team Vulnerable children are partnered with 'mentors'.
 Extracurricular sports activities and out of school competitions and events are actively encouraged to increase students' health and well-being.
 Children may have group intervention for social skills and anger management.
 EYFS and KS1 have free fruit provided and milk is provided for EYFS.
 Reception and KS1 have access to free school lunches to provide a nutritious, warm meal daily.
-Brighter smiles team work alongside the EYFS for dental health.
+Brighter smiles team, work alongside the EYFS for dental health.
 Reception and Year 6 children have heights and weights monitored.
 Reception children have sight screening.
 Year 1 children have hearing screening.
-School nurse attends coffee mornings to provide additional information and Early Support TAC/Multi-agency meetings and reviews are supported by a range of agencies.
-As needed additional support is requested from: CAMHs (Children and Adolescent Mental Health Service) Dreadnaughts Penhaligons' Friends School Nurses First Light Educational Psychologists Health visitors Speech and Language Physiotherapists Occupational Therapy Vision and Hearing Support Teams As needed children access individual mentoring.
-As needed children may have access to Draw and Talk, TIS and Circle of Friends therapy.
+School nurse attends coffee mornings Early Support TAC/Multi-agency meetings and reviews are supported by a range of agencies.
+As needed additional support is requested from: CAMHs (Children and Adolescent Mental Health Service) Dreadnaughts Penhaligons' Friends School Nurses First Light Educational Psychologists Health visitors Speech and Language Physiotherapists Occupational Therapy Vision and Hearing Support Teams As needed children may have access to Draw and Talk, TIS (to be reviewed in Autumn term) and Circle of Friends therapy.
 Health Care Plans are created to support children's medical and physical needs.
-Support and monitoring is provided for children with eating and toileting support where needed. • A term of swimming for all KS2 classes is provided. • Outdoor learning • Small TIS group sessions. difficulties.
-Swimming/Hydro take place weekly.
-Outdoor learning Some children with specific needs may access additional therapeutic activities.
-Children with specific needs will have a Personal Evacuation Plan in case of emergency.
-Specialist CPD for staff supporting children with complex additional needs.
-Individual TIS sessions. --- ---